 - Using an online forum for people looking for “known” donors

 Which is the ideal arrangement for you?
 Each of these options involves different circumstances and requirements that may affect your experiences as an egg donor, legally, medically and emotionally.
-Let’s take a deeper look at the different options available for providing eggs and what you'll want to consider about each.
+Let’s take a deeper look at the different options available for providing eggs and what you'll want to consider.

 Egg Donation Agencies